Bayesian Variable Selection with the Quasi-Posterior: Introduction

 where $\beta\in\mathbb{R}^p$ are model parameters capturing the extent to which each predictor affects the response $y$ and $\mu^{-1}(\cdot):\mathbb{R}\mapsto \mathcal{Y}$ is known as the GLM link function.
 In order to conduct variable selection, we introduce $\gamma = (\gamma_1, \ldots, \gamma_p)\in \{0, 1\}^p$ with $\gamma_j = \mathbb{I}(\beta_j \neq 0)$.
 Here, $\gamma_j = 0$ means that variable $x_j$ is not related to response $y$, i.e. is inactive.
 We refer to each unique configuration of predictors $\gamma$, as a model.

-A considerable drawback of the traditional Bayesian paradigm, however, is the need to specify a full likelihood for $y\mid X$ in order to define the model posterior $\pi(\gamma\mid y, X)$.
+A considerable drawback of the Bayesian paradigm, however, is the need to specify a full likelihood for $y\mid X$ in order to define the model posterior $\pi(\gamma\mid y, X)$.
 This requires \eqref{Equ:GLM} to be furnished with a distribution $F(\cdot\mid X)$, with density or mass function $f$, that describes in much greater detail how $y$ depends on $X$ than what is specified by \eqref{Equ:GLM}.
 Recent works have demonstrated that misspecifying the model distribution \( F \) relative to the true data-generating distribution \( F_0 \) can negatively affect the performance of Bayesian variable selection. \citet{rossell2018tractable, rossell2023additive} observed a decrease in finite-sample power to detect truly active covariates when the data have heavier tails than those assumed by $F$.
 Conversely, \cite{grunwald2017inconsistency, heide2020safe} demonstrated an increased rate of false positives relative to the predictive risk minimising model when the data contain inliers. \cite{fontana2023scalable} show that Bayesian variable selection tends to select unnecessarily complex models when \eqref{Equ:GLM} is also misspecified.
-Similar phenomenon have also been observed in Bayesian mixture models \citep{miller2018robust, cai2021finite} and autoregressive time series models \citep{miller2018robust}.
+Similar phenomena have also been observed in Bayesian mixture models \citep{miller2018robust, cai2021finite} and autoregressive time series models \citep{miller2018robust}.

-In this paper, we demonstrate that the quasi-posterior \citep{agnoletto2025bayesian}, a generalized Bayesian posterior \citep{bissiri2016general} based on the quasi-log-likelihood \citep{mccullagh1983quasi, wedderburn1974quasi}, allows for variable selection that retains the desirable properties of traditional Bayesian variable selection procedures while avoiding the need to correctly specify a full likelihood model $F$, thus mitigating the risk of misspecification.
+In this paper, we consider the quasi-posterior \citep{lin2006quasi, agnoletto2025bayesian}, a generalized Bayesian posterior \citep{bissiri2016general} based on the quasi-likelihood \citep{mccullagh1983quasi, wedderburn1974quasi}, for use in variable selection.
+We demonstrate that the resulting model quasi-posterior retains desirable properties of Bayesian variable selection procedures without the need to correctly specify a full likelihood model $F$.
 Instead, the quasi-likelihood enables calibrated inference on the regression parameters $\beta$ and corresponding model $\gamma$ that only requires specification of the mean and variance of the conditional distribution $y\mid x$.
 Furthermore, unlike other generalised Bayesian methods, there is no need to tune a `learning-rate' parameter to achieve this.